Now Accepting Blue Cross Blue Shield. Call Today!

 Depression and Alcohol Dependence

-Depression and alcohol dependency frequently co-occur.
+Depression and alcohol dependence frequently co-occur.
 Those struggling might turn to alcohol as a method of self-medicating, only to find that the substance exacerbates their depressive symptoms.
-Overland Park residents can visit The Recovery Village Kansas City for comprehensive resources and support.
+Overland Park residents can visit The Recovery Village Kansas City Drug and Alcohol Rehab for comprehensive resources and support.

 PTSD and Substance Abuse

 Many individuals struggling with post-traumatic stress disorder (PTSD), particularly those in the military, may also struggle with substance abuse problems.
-The Recovery Village Kansas City near Overland Park offers effective treatment resources for these co-occurring disorders.
+The Recovery Village Kansas City Drug and Alcohol Rehab near Overland Park offers effective treatment resources for these co-occurring disorders.

 Anxiety and Addiction

 Anxiety disorders and drug addictions are other common co-occurrences.
 The stress and worry associated with anxiety disorders can often lead individuals to misuse drugs as a form of relief.
-The Recovery Village Kansas City provides services tailored to address these complex issues.
+The Recovery Village Kansas City Drug and Alcohol Rehab provides services tailored to address these complex issues.

 Bipolar Disorder and Alcohol Abuse

 Those with bipolar disorder may turn to alcohol in an attempt to manage their mood swings, but alcohol abuse often worsens these symptoms.
-Overland Park residents seeking help for this co-occurring disorder can turn to resources such as The Recovery Village Kansas City.
+Overland Park residents seeking help for this co-occurring disorder can turn to resources such as The Recovery Village Kansas City Drug and Alcohol Rehab.

 Regardless of the specific co-occurring disorders, the most effective form of treatment is concurrent treatment of both mental health and substance use disorders.
 Through integrated treatment, comprehensive recovery is possible.